nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 # Duke 2.0

-A program for those who "prefer to use a desktop app for researching on degrees from NUS' Faculty of Engineering".
+A program for those who prefer to use a desktop app for researching on degrees from NUS' Faculty of Engineering.
+It primarily uses CLI for inputs, and scrapes information from the NUS database to ensure that the course and module information are always accurate.
+It allows the user to rank the courses according to their preferences and makes it easier to determine which course they wish to enter.

 ## User Guide